anakic/querystorm-docs/CSharp/References.md

 The `#r` directive adds a reference to the specified assembly.

 Here are some examples of how to use it:

-- `#r "System.IO.Compression"` reference an assembly from the GAC
+- `#r "System.IO.Compression"` - reference an assembly from the GAC
-- `#r "MyLib.dll"` reference an assembly that is located in the same folder as the current workbook
+- `#r "MyLib.dll"` - reference an assembly that is located in the same folder as the current workbook
-- `#r "C:\packages\lib.dll"` reference a dll by absolute path
+- `#r "C:\packages\lib.dll"` - reference a dll by absolute path
-- `#r "\\serverA\packages\lib.dll"` reference a dll on a network share
+- `#r "\\serverA\packages\lib.dll"` - reference a dll on a network share

+!!!
+Note
-> Note #1: Support for NuGet is planned but not yet available.
+	- Support for NuGet is planned but not yet available.
-> Note #2: You can also customize included references and usings by creating a custom connection via the *"Connect with"* button.
+	- You can customize included references and usings in custom connections.

 ### Script references
 When defining general purpose functions and classes, it can be useful to put them in their own script files.
 We can reference them using the `#load` directive.

 Here are some examples:

 - `#load "c:\mycode\class123.csx"` load a script form a local file
 - `#load "\\server\scripts\demo.csx"` load a script form a network share
 - `#load "my script"` load an embedded script from the current workbook